I don’t have a BA in Classics, can I still apply?

 At Waterloo, there is a lounge available for use for all students in the department which includes the following amenities: computer with web access, coffee maker, microwave, refrigerator, and friendly faces.

-What is the housing situation and cost of living like in Waterloo?
+What is the housing situation and the cost of living like in Waterloo?

 There is plenty of student housing available in Waterloo if you act early.
 The university operates a residence especially for graduate students that provides a single room with shared bathroom and kitchen facilities; we also have Columbia Lake Village, a new graduate student housing complex with townhouses for families or student groups.
 There is off-campus housing as well.
 We strongly suggest you secure housing as soon as you know you've been accepted into the program.
 Visit the UW housing pages for all the information.